Jacobyish/Systematic-Strategy-for-Convertible-Bonds/README.md

-Sure, here is a high-level overview for a GitHub README file for your systematic multi-factor strategy for convertible bonds:

----

 # Systematic Multi-Factor Strategy for Convertible Bonds

 This repository contains code and resources for developing a systematic multi-factor strategy for trading convertible bonds.
 The strategy involves several steps including data collection, factor engineering, factor analysis, and backtesting.
 The goal is to create a robust, data-driven approach to identifying profitable trading opportunities in the convertible bond market.